mamund/tram/docs/archive/behavioral-modeling-for-apis.md

 Third, the separation reduces scenario explosion.
 Traditional behavioral suites often accumulate large, overlapping workflows that combine representation concerns, policy checks, state transitions, and authorization rules into single scenarios.
 Smaller layered assertions are easier to compose and evolve over time.

-The layered structure also narrows debugging scope operationally.

-If a workflow assertion fails while earlier surface, shape, and isolated mutation layers continue passing, the failure can often be localized to continuity, accumulation, or sequencing behavior rather than representation or transport concerns.

 The model also appears to align naturally with AI-assisted manifest generation.
 Surface and shape assertions can often be inferred from static descriptions such as OpenAPI documents, ALPS profiles, API Stories, or source scanning.
 Workflow and governance assertions usually require deeper domain understanding and runtime knowledge.

 ## Additive manifests and long-term evolution